auth0/docs/articles/native-platforms/android/09-mfa.md

 ### Done!

 Piece of cake, wasn't it?
-Now you should get a google authenticator screen when you try to login with social providers in your app using [Lock-Android](https://github.com/auth0/Lock.Android).
+Now you should get a google authenticator screen when you try to login in your app using **Lock-Android**

 > For more information on how to configure Lock-Android in your app, take a look at the [login tutorial](01-login.md).